aseemsavio/catholic-cli/README.md

 The general syntax for using the tool is as follows.

 ```
-> catholic <resource> <options>
+catholic <resource> <options>
 ```
+A resource is either `catechism`, or `canon` or `missal`.
+An example for an option would be `--paragraph` or it's shortform `--p`.
+You give values for an option like so: `--p 101`, where `101` is the value passed to the option `--p`.

-For example, the following command gives you paragraph 101 of the Catechism.
+The following command gives you paragraph 101 of the Catechism.

 ```
-> catholic catechism --p 101
+catholic catechism --p 101
 ```

 The option `--p` or `--paragraph` takes in an integer (`101`) or a query string (`1,2,3-6` or `1,2` or `3-5`).
 The query string can be a comma separated integers and, or ranges.
 For example:

 ```
-> catholic catechism --p 1,2,4-6
+catholic catechism --p 1,2,4-6
 ```

 The above query would display paragraphs 1, 2, 4, 5, and 6.
 If you intend to add spaces in the query string, you may do so within double quotes as follows.

 ```
-> catholic catechism --p "1, 2, 4 - 6"
+catholic catechism --p "1, 2, 4 - 6"
 ```

 Here are some example commands.